+6. (1) If-

-- (1) If- - (a) a child is born to a woman as a result of an artificial conception procedure while the woman was married to a man; and - (b) the procedure was carried out with their consent; whether or not the child is biologically a child of the woman and of the man, the child is their child for the purposes of this Act. - (2) If a child is born to a woman as a result of an artificial conception procedure, whether or not the child is biologically a child of the woman, the child is her child for the purposes of this Act. - (3) If a child is born to a woman as a result of the carrying out of an artificial conception procedure, whether or not the child is biologically a child of the man-
+- (a) a child is born to a woman as a result of an artificial conception procedure while the woman was married to a man: and - (b) the procedure was carried out with their consent,

-- (a) referred to in section 5(1)(c), (e) (i), the child is his child for the purposes of this Act; - (b) referred to in section 5(1)(b)(i), (ii) and (d), the child is his child for the purposes of this Act only if he consented to the carrying out of the procedure. - (4) Subsection (1) applies to cohabitants as if- - (a) they were married to each other; and - (b) neither person was married to any other person at the time of conception of the child. - (5) For the purposes of subsection (1), a person is presumed to have consented to an artificial conception procedure being carried out unless it is proved, on a balance of probabilities that the person did not consent.
+- (2) If a child is born to a woman as a result of an artificial conception procedure, whether or not the child is biologically a child of the woman, the child is her child for the purposes of this Act. - (3) If a child is born to a woman as a result of the carrying out of an artificial conception procedure, whether or not the child is biologically a child of the man- - (a) referred to in section 5(1)(c), (e) to (i), the child is his child for the purposes of this Act; - (b) referred to in section 5(1)(b)(i), (ii) and (d), the child is his child for the purposes of this Act only if he consented to the carrying out of the procedure. - (4) Subsection (1) applies to cohabitants as if- - (a) they were married to each other; and - (b) neither person was married to any other person at the time of conception of the child. - (5) For the purposes of subsection (1), a person is presumed to have consented to an artificial conception procedure being carried out unless it is proved, on a balance of probabilities that the person did not consent.

-7. Instruments filed in the Registry
+Instruments filed in the Registry

-- (1) The Registrar-General must- - (a) cause records of all instruments and copies filed under section 5(1)(f) and (g) to be made and kept in the Registry; and - (b) on request made by any person who the Registrar-General is satisfied has a proper interest in the matter, cause a search of any record to be made and must permit that person to inspect the instrument or copy. - (2) If the Court makes a declaration under section 8- - (a) the Registrar must cause a copy of the declaration, to be filed in the Registry under this section; and - (b) on receipt of the declaration, the Registrar-General must amend the entry in respect of the child, in the register book of births, by inserting the name of the natural father and by adding words to the effect that parentage has been established by a declaration of the Court.
+- 7. (1) The Registrar-General must- - (a) cause records of all instruments and copies filed under section 5(1)(f) and (g) to be made and kept in the Registry; and - (b) on request made by any person who the Registrar-General is satisfied has a proper interest in the matter, cause a search of any record to be made and must permit that person to inspect the instrument or copy. - (2) If the Court makes a declaration under section 8- - (a) the Registrar must cause a copy of the declaration, to be filed in the Registry under this section; and - (b) on receipt of the declaration, the Registrar-General must amend the entry in respect of the child, in the register book of births, by inserting the name of the natural father and by adding words to the effect that parentage has been established by a declaration of the Court.